Jangsoodlor/final_project/proposal.md

 # Proposal for the evaluating step
-__<u>All faculty members, regardless of being the advisor or not, must gather together and evaluate the project after the advisor approved</u>__

 **Steps**
 - The advisor approved the project for the evaluation
 - Change project status in project table